Johnson Vows To Get Brexit Done After Big Election Win - UrduPoint

 But he had focused Labour's campaign on a radical programme of economic change, including re-nationalising some key industries, which failed to woo traditional voters.

-Speaking in the early hours of Friday, Corbyn defended his "manifesto of hope" and maintained his policies were "extremely popular" during the campaign.
+Speaking early Friday, Corbyn defended his "manifesto of hope" and maintained his policies were "extremely popular" during the campaign.

 But he said: "Brexit has so polarised and divided debate in this country, it has overridden so much of a normal political debate."
 Corbyn is personally unpopular and dogged by accusations of sympathising with proscribed terror groups and failing to tackle anti-Semitism within the Labour party.